-By Leiji Matsumoto.
-Released in Japan as “Uchuu Senkan Yamato” by Akita Shoten, serialized in the magazine Bouken Ou.
-Released in North America by Seven Seas.
+By Michio Murakawa, originally written by Yoshinobu Nishizaki.
+Based on the series created by Leiji Matsumoto.
+Released in Japan as “Uchuu Senkan Yamato 2199” by Kadokawa Shoten, serialization ongoing in the magazine Newtype Ace.
+Released in North America by Dark Horse Comics.
 Translated by Zack Davisson.
-Adapted by J.P.
-Sullivan.

 I was very much of two minds about this modern reboot of the classic 70s space opera.
 On the one hand, it does everything that you’d want to have done in a retelling updating Matsumoto to the 21st century.
 The character development gains greater depth, there’s more room for the story to breathe, there are significant female characters (and some of them aren’t even blondes!).
 It’s pretty good.
 On the other hand, it does everything you’d expect to have done in a retelling as well.
 The relationship between Mori and Kodai reminds me of Ranma and Akane at times, and Mori reads far more like a tsundere than I’d really want.
 There’s also a lot of really gratuitous fanservice, including many, many ass shots of the female cast, and one bizarre moment when they go through warp that is supposed to show it’s a mental experience as well but also mostly shows off naked breasts for the crew.
 So it’s pretty good, but there are issues.